 2. Coordination Mechanisms

-As I mentioned, complex transitions require multi-layer synchronisation.
+As I mentioned, complex transitions require multi-layer synchronization.
 You cannot turn fiscal, monetary, regulatory, and industrial levers independently and hope the system self-corrects.
-China coordinates through a unified political centre.
-Europe coordinates through its endless supranational institutions (slowly but supposedly coherently).
+China coordinates through a unified political center, whereas Europe coordinates through its endless supranational institutions (slowly but supposedly coherently).
 And… drumroll… the US has no equivalent coordinating authority.

-Thus, a transition-stable system needs a mechanism (not necessarily authoritarian, but functionally strong) that can align actors when it matters.
+Thus, a transition-stable system needs a mechanism (not necessarily an authoritarian one, but a functionally strong one) that can align actors when it matters.

 3. Distributional Management